Shoppers browse stores, buy online as Black Friday deals beckon

 Despite anecdotal signs of muted in-store sales - fewer cars in mall parking lots, shoppers leaving stores without purchases in hand - consumers are still expected to spend more overall this holiday season than last, analysts and industry executives said.

-Black Friday online sales posted a strong start, at $640 million as of 10 a.m.
-ET (1500 GMT), according to Adobe Analytics, up 18.4 percent from a year ago.
+Black Friday online sales totaled at least $3.54 billion by 8 p.m.
+EST (0100 Saturday GMT), up 15.6 percent from a year ago, according to Adobe Analytics, which measures transactions at the largest 100 U.S. web retailers.
 On Thanksgiving Day, U.S. shoppers spent more than $2.87 billion online.

+Adobe projected internet sales would still reach a record $5 billion by the end of the night, with online retailers forecast to rake in an additional $6.6 billion on Cyber Monday.

 Indeed, some chains struggled to keep up, with brief online outages experienced by Lowe's, H&M and the Gap, among others, according to website performance monitors.